 Unit Activated on March 25, 2011

 As the first CMD SGS/XO (nominative), USASOAC (Abn), Captain Wallace brought the Command to unprecedented levels of readiness and increased its strategic planning success by 20%.
 As the Command’s Chief Administrative Officer, he comprehensively streamlined all staff processes across 4 units and 17 directorates enhancing strategic messaging; revised the Command’s roles & responsibilities publication as the Chief of Protocol and Chief of Strategic Communications; and concurrently served as the Commanding General’s Aide de Camp and Executive Assistant, as required.
-Captain Wallace solidified the need for this newly established position as its first incumbent.
+Captain Wallace solidified the need for this newly established position as the first incumbent.

-As the HR P/O Division Chief, USASOAC (Abn), Captain Wallace assisted in the human capital management of all Army special operations aviators (K4) by revising policies and procedures to sustain the force and lead the DoD mandated integration of females into special operations forces; served as the Strength Management Division Chief, Deputy of Personnel Management (G-1), and Assistant Chief of Staff G-1 in their absence without decline in productivity; created a single locale information center; and as the G-1’s subject matter expert, led a change of command ceremony, oversaw annual DA recruiting mission submissions, and enhanced HR products and processes both at the component and Command level by 30%.
+As the HR P/O Division Chief, USASOAC (Abn), CPT Wallace assisted in the human capital management of all Army special operations aviators (K4) by revising policies and procedures to sustain the force and lead the DoD mandated integration of females into special operations forces; served as the Strength Management Division Chief, Deputy of Personnel Management (G-1), and Assistant Chief of Staff G-1 in their absence without decline in productivity; created a single locale information center; and as the G-1’s subject matter expert, led a change of command ceremony, oversaw annual DA recruiting mission submissions, and enhanced HR products and processes both at the component and Command level by 30%.

 Dates Served: 2010-2013